lsawade/GF3DF/README.md

-# Fortran bindings to read GF3D produced Subset files
+# Fortran bindings to read GF3D produced subset files

 Organization of the code could be better.
 I'm not quite sure whether the going down the `submodule` route is the right thing.
 I have to write an extra